Call for Applications

 I am confused about what instruments are available.
 Does it say that only members of CEM can be hired for the project?
 Can any other musician be included?
 If there are instruments not played by any of your members, can they be played by non-members?
 Can you send bio/web info on the musicians, so I can best prepare the application/submission that can match the best the players?
 Do all the musicians live in the same city or does anyone travel from out of town?

 In fact, it’s willingly unclear, because we work with a lot of different musicians each year, usually around 30-40.
 The CEM member “label” is wide, there’s a core of a few musicians and several join us for projects, depending on the needs.
-From time to time, musicians from Montreal or other region are traveling to Saguenay for projects.
-As an example, a large part of players from our modern jazz big band, Le Gros Groupe, lives in Montreal.
-But usually, all musicians are natives of Saguenay region.
+From time to time, musicians from Montreal or other region are traveling to Saguenay for projects, but usually, all musicians are natives of Saguenay region.

 So we prefer not to display or send a list of musicians, but rather try to respond to the needs of the composer’s projects.
 If we really want to host a composer, we’ll certainly find a way to gather the necessary musicians, or offer alternatives.
 All rock-jazz instruments are easily available for sure: drum, bass, double bass, guitar, keyboards, saxophone, etc. And there’s a symphonic orchestra in Saguenay, so no problem with most classical instruments too.
 As long as you don’t ask for exotic or rare instruments or several players of the same instruments (4 trumpets as an example), we should be ok.